jaak-peterson/autoware_mini_practice/practice_5/README.md

 ![point_clouds_comparison](doc/point_clouds_comparison.png)

-* Run also `rqt_graph` and see that your node is connected to neighboring nodes
+* Run also `rqt_graph` and see that your node is connected to neighbouring nodes

 ![graph_points_clusterer](doc/graph_points_clusterer.png)